rpau/examples/maven-examples/pmd-app/README.md

-Walkmod example for Checkstyle and Maven
+Walkmod example for PMD and Maven
 ========================================